CrazyCloudCraft/wikitest/Commands.md

 ----
 #### `/papi ecloud list`
 **Description**:
-Lists either all Expansions on the Ecloud, only those by a specific author or only those that you have [installed](#papi-ecloud-download).
+Lists either all Expansions on the eCloud, only those by a specific author or only those that you have [installed](#papi-ecloud-download).
 Installed Expansions show as green in the list and Expansions that are installed and have an update available show as gold.

 **Arguments**:
-- `<all|author <author>|installed>` - List all Expansions, Expansions of a specific author or all Expnansions you have installed.
+- `<all|<author>|installed>` - List all Expansions, Expansions of a specific author or all Expnansions you have installed.

 **Example**:
 ```
 /papi ecloud list all
-/papi ecloud list author clip
+/papi ecloud list clip
 /papi ecloud list installed
 ```